 As per District Curriculum and Instruction Policy, 4001, it is important to note that in this and the following tables the hour values associated with each unit value represent a minimum number of hours for each unit of credit.
-In practice, there is a range of hours between the minimum values for each .5 increment and per Chancellor’s Office instructions (see attached communications) we are allowed to make local college decisions about whether or not to “round down,” but are not allowed under any circumstance to “round up”.
+In practice, there is a range of hours between the minimum values for each .5 increment but as of the publishing of the 6th and 7th editions of the Chancellor’s Office PCAH (Program and Course Approval Handbook) we must round down to the nearest .5 unit or the nearest fractional unit award used by the District.
+Our District has elected to always round down to the nearest .5 unit increment.
+We are not allowed under any circumstance to “round up”.

 For example: Suppose a course has 54 lecture hours and 36 lab hours listed in the COOR.
 Using the math represented in the tables below, this course would equate to (54*3 + 36)/54 = (198)/54 = 3.67 units.
-Under no circumstances could this course be listed as 4 units (no rounding up), however since the State Chancellor’s Office does not dictate in what partial increments we as a college choose to round down, this course could be listed as either 3.5 units or 3 units per the college decision.
+Under no circumstances could this course be listed as 4 units (no rounding up), and thus this course would need to be listed as 3.5 units.

-There are times that the college may wish to “round down” in order to limit the decrease the cost of courses for students.
-This decision does not affect the student contact hours for the course that are computed and used for apportionment, nor does it affect the faculty pay hours for the course as listed in the catalog.

 Additionally, in the UF contract, Article 7.2.4, the mode of instruction previously listed as “activity” is now categorized as Laboratory Type 3 and the use of the word “activity” in the course outline of record should be reserved only for courses that meet the curricular (not formally contractual) definition of “activity”.
 Practically, this means that most courses (including those related to physical education) that require 0 “homework” hours, and were formally categorized as “activity” for UF contract purposes should be classified as “laboratory” hours instead in the course outline of record and the catalog.
 The unit value for these courses will be computed appropriately using the laboratory hours computations and the faculty will be paid for these hours as defined per United Faculty Contract 7.2.3.3 as Laboratory Type 3 hours.